 For a crispy and healthy snack, you can make rhubarb leaf chips.
 Preheat the oven to 350°F (175°C).
 Wash and dry the rhubarb leaves, then tear them into smaller pieces.
 Toss the leaves with olive oil and sprinkle with salt and any other desired seasonings.
 Place the leaves on a baking sheet and bake for about 10 minutes or until they turn crispy.
 Enjoy the chips on their own or as a garnish for salads and soups.

-See also What to cook with sardines
+See also How to cook beef bones stew

 Remember to always thoroughly wash rhubarb leaves before cooking with them, as they can contain traces of dirt or chemicals.
 Additionally, be cautious when handling rhubarb leaves, as they can be toxic if consumed in large quantities.
 It’s best to use rhubarb leaves in moderation and consult a professional or reliable source for more information on safe consumption.